Miami Pharmacy Compliance and Audits Lawyers

 10. Compliance Obligations for Compound and Specialty Pharmacies

 Compliance responsibilities for specialty and compound pharmacies are unique.
 If you operate any of these types of pharmacies, our team here at Oberheiden can work closely with you to ensure you comply with all the pertinent obligations.
-Our lawyers and consultants can ensure all activities such as inventory management, drug dispensation, recordkeeping, and billing comply with the set regulations and laws.
+A Miami pharmacy compliance and audits attorney at Oberheiden, P.C. can ensure all activities such as inventory management, drug dispensation, recordkeeping, and billing comply with the set regulations and laws.